Oyekunle-Mark/prime-multiplicator/README.md

 # Prime Multiplicator

-This web application calculates and displays a multiplication table of the first n prime numbers.
+This web application calculates and displays a multiplication table of the first **n** prime numbers.
 The size of the multiplication table is dynamic and can be increased and decreased at will.

-You probably should not enter an arbitrarily large table size for performance reason.
+<font color='red'>You probably should not enter an arbitrarily large table size for performance reason.</font>

 ## Deploy